Scoop has an Ethical Paywall

 “For example, the cloud can improve competitiveness and responsiveness as well as reduce cost, but you need to know how you’ll use it, and have the right strategy in place.
 Some gains are relatively easy to achieve by ‘lifting and shifting’ systems.
 For others you need to plan and implement a transition to software as a service.
 And there will always be systems that you are better to keep running in house.

 “New Zealand also has some unique challenges, particularly around data security and privacy.
 Public organisations, in particular, require a social licence to move data into the cloud.
-All organisations also need to ensure their systems are resilient in case of disruption or security threats by always having copies of systems and data in New Zealand.
+All organisations also need to ensure their systems are resilient in case of disruption or security threats by always having copies of critical data in New Zealand.

 “Getting expert advice will improve the ability of businesses to get the best from the cloud.
 It also means staff can focus on the core business of the company and their main areas of expertise.”